Gabriela Villalba: Kudai

 On May 30, 2006, in Quito, Radio Exa invited Gaby to be the opening act of Chilean pop rock band Kudai while the group was touring in Ecuador.
 Kudai's manager was amazed by Villalba's vocals and decided to ask her to temporarily replace one of the absent singers.

 One month later, Nicole Natalino made public her departure from Kudai, and in August 2006 Gabriela officially became part of the group.

 Kudai disbanded in 2010.
-Six years later, the band made a comeback with only its original members, thus excluding Villalba.
+Six years later, the band made a comeback with only its original members.
+In 2024, Kudai reunited with Villalba, becoming a 5 people band for the first time in their history.